 Patients eligible for Florida Medicaid are fully covered for PPEC and therapy services.
 Many private insurances also cover services, depending on the plan.
 BrightStart works with families for coverage through private insurance.

-MTM provides vehicles and drivers to conduct safe and efficient transport.
-BrightStart Pediatrics provides an escort from our Transport Team to monitor the patients while in transit.
+Each vehicle has a driver to conduct safe and efficient transport.
+BrightStart Pediatrics provides an escort from our Transport Team on each vehicle to monitor the patients while in transit.